 Laser treatment is already used by many periodontists (gum disease specialists) in the US for the treatment of gum disease.
 The current and growing body of research supports this move towards more laser use.
 Gum disease forms in pockets around the tooth which can weaken its attachment to the gum; eventually causing it to fall out.
 Deep pockets would normally require surgical treatment, but with lasers, these can often be managed non-surgically and with less discomfort.
 Lasers don’t compromise on efficacy: they can actually penetrate deeper into the pockets of gum disease because the tip is finer than other instruments and lead to a smaller risk of recurrence and better healing response.

 Jeremy primarily uses the laser in the treatment of implant problems that can arise such as peri-implantitis.
 The laser also sterilises the area, promotes healing of soft tissue and regeneration of new hard and soft tissue.
 This reduces the chance of infection, improves wound healing, and encourages new bone growth to integrate the implant into the jaw bone.
+The Waterlase can also be used to regenerate attached gingiva.
+It is thought that inadequate attached gingiva can lead to peri-implantitis.

 Other treatments possible with the Waterlase are: